 “SUSE Linux Enterprise Server with all its integrated tools simply allows us to get things done rapidly in a stable environment, with minimal overhead,” said Reinhard Stroh.
 “It is a flexible system that enables us to standardize our IT services and increase the overall reliability of our IT environment without increasing the costs.”

 pharm-analyt is a leading service provider to global pharmaceutical and biotech companies.
-With highly qualified staff and state-of-the-art equipment, pharm-analyt solves complex
+With highly qualified staff and state-of-the-art equipment, pharm-analyt solves complex analysis challenges.

 - Accelerated database archiving from two hours to 30 minutes, even as data volumes doubled